dhoat30/inspiry-march-2021/wp-content/plugins/wpc-variation-swatches/readme.txt

 4. Go to WP-admin > Products > Attributes to configure for attributes and terms

 == Changelog ==

+= 2.1.1 =
+* Updated: Compatible with WordPress 5.9 & WooCommerce 6.4

 = 2.1.0 =
 * Updated: Optimized the code